sr931662/RigMedia/README.md

 # RigMedia
  Web scraping tool
-This tool is used to scrape social media posts based on user defined queries.
+this tool is used to scrape social media posts based on user defined queries.